 Funk and colleagues, who designed the research project on the use of forest products, subsistence agriculture and human health to learn more about the connection between malnutrition, disease and food, posit that premature death is likely due to malnutrition and a general underweight trend beginning in childhood.
 Due to inherent limitations, inadequate BMI measurements, do not accurately quantify the height-for-age measurement.

-“Pygmies aren’t small only because they are underfed, so we need to take their size into account to determine malnutrition,” said John E. Fa, a senior associate scientist with CIFOR and a Professor at MMU.
+“Pygmies aren’t small only because they are underfed, so we need to take their size into account to determine malnutrition,” said J. E. Fa, a senior associate scientist with CIFOR and a Professor at MMU.
 “BMI goes down as they age, which is unknown in any other group.”

 This shortcoming poses a significant challenge in designing food and nutrition policies that could address the nutritional needs of Pygmy people.
 Currently, research conducted onsite in their communities, shows that they subsist mainly by consuming wild meat and from selling it – earning a paltry estimated daily income of between five and 80 cents a day.